 If you are suffering from bleeding gums, ulcers, inflammation or some form of gum disease, regular brushing twice a day is an absolute must and the fundamental in beginning to treat such.

-Generally speaking, it is advised to use mouthwash some considerable time after brushing your teeth, as by using immediately after cleaning your teeth can wash away much of the benefit brought about by the toothpaste and the act of cleaning.
+Generally speaking, it is advised to use mouthwash some considerable time after brushing your teeth, this mouthwash for gums is no exception. as by using immediately after cleaning your teeth can wash away much of the benefit brought about by the toothpaste and the act of cleaning.
 Thus many, including the NHS advise using mouthwash at a different time.

 Directions on the bottle do suggest waiting a minimum of 10 minutes after brushing your teeth.